-Today marks the anniversary of the 1982 massacre of Hama, in which an estimated thirty thousand people were killed according to the documentation of the Syrian Human Rights Committee.
+Today marks the anniversary of the 1982 massacre of Hama, in which an estimated forty thousand people were killed according to the documentation of the Syrian Human Rights Committee.

 The massacre of Hama bore the signature of the two brothers Hafez and Rifat al-Assad, who chose it as a motto for their bloodthirsty history and established on the ruins of Hama the pillars of their regime of oppression and crime.
 The Hama massacre was the culmination of the repression in the blood years that began in the late 1970s.
 It became a model represented by Bashar al-Assad in his dealings with the popular uprising that began in March 2011.